Close Menu

 Boost Your Savings: Use Windfalls to Speed Up Savings Without Touching Your Emergency Fund

 Finally, treat windfalls as accelerators.
 Tax refunds, work, bonuses, and gifts are great opportunities to make big strides toward the fund.
-Keeping emergency savings separate from regular accounts makes it less likely to spend and keeps the fund for its purpose.
+Keeping emergency savings separate from regular accounts makes it less likely to be spent and keeps the fund for its purpose.

 Finance Tips Financial Literacy Financial Planning Money Management savings goal